Operation Alberich: Analysis

-The first intimation of a German withdrawal occurred when British patrols probing German outposts towards Serre, found them unoccupied.
-The British began a slow follow-up but unreadiness, the decrepitude of the local roads and the German advantage of falling back on prepared lines behind rearguards of machine-gunners, meant that the Germans completed an orderly withdrawal.
+The first intimation of a German withdrawal occurred when British patrols, probing German outposts towards Serre, found them to be unoccupied.
+The British began a slow follow-up but unpreparedness, the decrepitude of the local roads and the German advantage of falling back on prepared lines, behind rearguards of machine-gunners, meant that the Germans were able to complet an orderly withdrawal.
 The new defences were built on reverse slopes, with positions behind the defences from which artillery observers could see the front position, experience having showed that infantry equipped with machine-guns needed a field of fire only a few hundred yards/meters deep.
-Unfortunately for the Germans, General Ludwig von Lauter and Colonel Kramer from OHL ignored the new thinking and in much of the new position, they put artillery observation posts in the front line or in front of it and the front position was on forward slopes, near crests or at the rear of long reverse slopes.
+Unfortunately for the Germans, General Ludwig von Lauter and Colonel Kramer from OHL ignored the new thinking on defensive fortification; in much of the new position, they had put artillery observation posts in the front line or in front of it and the front position on forward slopes, near crests or at the rear of long reverse slopes.